astronomer/docs/astro/kubepodoperator-local.md

 namespace = conf.get('kubernetes', 'NAMESPACE')

-# This detects the default namespace locally and reads the
+# This will detect the default namespace locally and read the
 # environment namespace when deployed to Astronomer.
 if namespace =='default':
     config_file = '/usr/local/airflow/include/.kube/config'